A Physics-Informed Neural Network Framework for Simulating Creep Buckling in Growing Viscoelastic Biological Tissues: Discussion

 Despite these promising advances, the study also reveals several limitations that warrant further investigation.
 For instance, while the framework effectively captures a buckling mode through simulation, it is currently not equipped to conduct a comprehensive eigenvalue buckling analysis as performed by traditional finite element methods, which can identify multiple potential buckling modes and their associated critical conditions.
 The natural perturbation is a strong, evidence-based hypothesis that needs further theoretical investigation into the link between optimizer dynamics and bifurcation theory.
 Additionally, the iterative nature of the incremental viscoelastic training loop, particularly when fine time-step resolution is required, may lead to significant computational cost compared to highly optimized implicit FEM solvers.
 These suggest that further optimization of the training process—possibly through adaptive time-stepping strategies or enhanced neural network architectures—will be necessary to fully exploit the potential of PINN in highly nonlinear or multiscale scenarios.
+Moreover, operator learning would amortize the computational cost of many-query tasks (design optimization, uncertainty quantification, digital twins), but applying it to nonlinear, history-dependent viscoelasticity introduces new challenges: the input space must represent the past deformation history or internal variables, training requires large, representative ensembles of solutions across parameter and history space, and careful incorporation of energy/thermodynamic constraints is necessary to preserve physical consistency.
+In future work, we can investigate strategies to represent memory in operator architectures, to reduce data requirements via transfer learning, and to combine energy-based losses with operator training to retain stability and thermodynamic consistency.

 In summary, our study demonstrates that energy-based physics-informed neural networks hold significant promise for advancing the simulation of viscoelastic phenomena and growth-induced instabilities.
 The ability to naturally capture buckling behavior without external perturbations, combined with the flexibility to model complex tissue growth patterns within an energy-minimization framework, represents a noteworthy innovation in computational mechanics.
 However, addressing current limitations related to comprehensive stability analysis and computational efficiency will be essential for broadening the applicability of this approach in both research and practical engineering applications.